Published on in Vol 26 (2024)

 Results: Of the 244 enrolled participants, 191 (78.3%; 3954 person-days) were included in the final analysis after applying the exclusion criteria.
 The demographic and clinical characteristics of participants, as well as the distribution of sensor data, showed considerable variations across wards and hospitals.
 Data of 139 participants were used for cross-validation, while data of 52 participants were used for external validation.
 The Single-Deterioration and Multi-Deterioration models achieved similar overall accuracy values of 0.75 in cross-validation and 0.73 in external validation.
 The Single-Score and Multi-Score models attained overall R² values of 0.78 and 0.83 in cross-validation and 0.66 and 0.74 in external validation, respectively, with the Multi-Score model demonstrating superior performance.

 Conclusions: Deep learning models based on wearable sensor data effectively classified symptom deterioration and predicted symptom severity in participants in acute psychiatric wards.
-Despite lower computational costs, Multi models demonstrated equivalent or superior performance than Single models, suggesting that multitask learning is a promising approach for comprehensive symptom prediction.
-However, significant variations were observed across wards, which presents a key challenge for developing clinical decision support systems in acute psychiatric wards.
+Despite lower computational costs, Multi models demonstrated equivalent or superior performance to Single models, suggesting that multitask learning is a promising approach for comprehensive symptom prediction.
+However, significant variations were observed across wards, which present a key challenge for developing clinical decision support systems in acute psychiatric wards.
 Future studies may benefit from recurring local validation or federated learning to address generalizability issues.

 J Med Internet Res 2024;26:e65994